M-J1nx/MatchMaking/README.md

 IDE : Visual Studio Code
 <br><br>

+## ✨ How to use?
+Each function will be seperated by folder.
+Please read **readme** file to know about additional settings of objects or how to use code.

 ## ✨ contribution
 If you want to contribute to this project, please follow the steps below!